amillerman01/aboveAndBeyond/README.md

 # Fun code samples

 ## Creating a JavaScript LinkedList
-This jsfiddle contains several ways to create a linkedList using nested objects in JavaScript.
+This jsfiddle contains several ways to create a linkedList using nested objects in JavaScript, including using recursion and (multiple variable assignment)[https://electrictoolbox.com/javascript-multiple-variable-assignment/].
 I'll put it in its own file/folder here soon https://jsfiddle.net/amillerman/279tr1no/2/